 - Paprika – cabbage and paprika are a match made in heaven!

-- Italian seasoning - a mix of herbs like thyme and rosemary that are a staple in many soups
+- Italian seasoning – a mix of herbs like thyme and rosemary that comes in one jar

 - Potato – Russet is my variety of choice, but you could sub in red or yellow potatoes